 Our first prep challenge in September is to buy food storage fruits, nuts, and seeds.
-September is a good month to shop for these foods because of back-to-school sales as well as grocery case lot sales in Utah.
-We all prefer fresh fruit, but it’s best to be prepared by buying, or canning your own fruit.
-Storing a variety of fruits, nuts, and seeds will add you more nutrition in your diet.
+September is a good month to shop for these foods because of back-to-school sales as well as Utah grocery case lot sales.
+We all prefer fresh fruit, but it’s best to be prepared for emergencies by buying, or canning your own fruit.
+Storing a variety of fruits, nuts, and seeds will add more nutrition to your diet too.

 Your first goal is to gather a 3-month supply of fruits, nuts, and seeds.
-These typically have a shorter shelf-life since and may require refrigeration after opening.
+These typically have a shorter shelf-life since they may require refrigeration after opening.

 - Most canned fruits have an 18-24 month best quality shelf-life.
 Dried apricots, prunes and raisins have a 6–12-month pantry shelf-life.
 According to StillTasty.com, if you live in a hot, humid climate, you should store dried fruits in the refrigerator.